var

 Etymology 2

 From Old Norse hverr (paradigm merged with a descendant of *hwaz and a descendant of Proto-Germanic *hwarjaz (who (of many)).
-A cognate to Icelandic hver.
+Cognate with Icelandic hver.

 Determiner